About

 Want to work together — or just compare notes?

-I’m always glad to hear from practitioners in competition and regulation, fellow academics working on AI methods, journal editors, conference organizers, and anyone designing serious AI infrastructure for analytical work.
+I’m always glad to hear from practitioners in competition and regulation, academics working on AI methods, journal editors, conference organizers, and anyone building serious AI infrastructure for analytical work.